 If you are at crossroads right now and not sure of which way to turn in your career, sit back, get out a piece of paper and write down every experience that you have, what you are passionate about and see how you can connect the two.

 There is nothing new under the sun.
 You are not alone because there are many people who are also in the same boat.
 The experience you have already has prepared you for such a time as this.
 Click here to see how law school prepared me for the tech industry.

-Want to discuss data privacy, GDPR and technology?
+Want to discuss strategy or cyber privacy?
 Click here